Skip to Content

 Hoppers

-If you do visit, make sure to try the egg hopper with masala dosa.
-These two dishes go together perfectly, and this is something that you should definitely not miss if you are visiting Hoppers.
+If you do visit, make sure to try the egg hopper (the dish that gives the restaurant its name) with masala dosa.
+These two dishes go together perfectly, something that you should definitely not miss.

-This restaurant is on the pricier side, but it is well worth it for the amazing service and food.
+Be warned, this restaurant is a touch on the pricier side and you’ll be tempted to over-order (believe us) but it is well worth it for the amazing service and food.

 Brilliant